I've lost both of my parents and a father-in-law since beginning this story in July of 2012. Believe me that writing has been good therapy.

 "Fine."
 Loki drew her hands up to secure them both in his left.
 Excitement coursed through him as he reached for the waistline of her pajama pants.
 His fingers curled around the material in a motion that felt eerily familiar and menacing.
 Then words fell from his lips that baffled and electrified him.
 "Now you can scream."

 Terror flooded Cami's eyes and features.
-Then a white, blinding flash of energy pulsed out of her body, which hit and carried Loki off the bed.
+A white, blinding flash of energy pulsed out of her body, which hit and carried Loki off the bed.

 He landed heavily on the stone, groaning and holding his head.
 Foreign, yet vivid images of a blade stabbing and cutting into flesh flitted in his mind.

 "You're him!"
 Cami cried.
 "You escaped."
 She rushed past, dodging his hand as he reached for her.